pratinavseth/alberta_wells_dataset/index.md

 ## Alberta Wells Dataset

-Millions of abandoned oil and gas wells are scattered across the world, leaching methane into the atmosphere and toxic compounds into the groundwater.
+PROBLEM :  Millions of abandoned oil and gas wells are scattered across the world, leaching methane into the atmosphere and toxic compounds into the groundwater.
 Many of these locations are unknown, preventing the wells from being plugged and their polluting effects averted.

+SOLUTION : Leveraging remote sensing and machine learning to detect wells from medium-resolution satellite imagery

-Remote sensing is a relatively unexplored tool for pinpointing abandoned wells at scale.
+However, Remote sensing is a relatively unexplored tool for pinpointing abandoned wells at scale.

-We introduce the first large-scale Benchmark dataset for this problem, leveraging high-resolution multi-spectral satellite imagery from Planet Labs.
+We introduce the first large-scale Benchmark dataset for this problem, leveraging high-resolution (3m/px) multi-spectral satellite imagery from Planet Labs with diverse landscape (prairies, forests, mountains) of Albeerta Region of Canada.
-Our curated Dataset comprises over 213,000 wells (abandoned, suspended, and active) from Alberta, a region with especially high well density, sourced from the Alberta Energy Regulator and verified by domain experts.
+Our curated Dataset comprises over 213,447 wells (abandoned, suspended, and active) from Alberta, a region with especially high well density, sourced from the Alberta Energy Regulator and verified by domain experts.
 We evaluate baseline algorithms for well detection and segmentation, showing the promise of computer vision approaches and room for improvement.

 <p class="cover" align="center"> <img src="assets/AWD.png" width="85%" /> </p>